 When children purposely let go of a fart?

-Entangled their hands in her precious cookie jar
+And entangled their hands inside her precious cookie jar

-I wonder which act gives the greatest joy?
+I wonder which act gave them the greatest joy?

-Reason to believe the second trumps the first
+Reason to believe the second trumped the first.

 When the world was as big as grandma's cookie jar